Aaronabil/plants/README.md

 ---
 > [!Note]
-> Think of this project as a hybrid stack,
+> This project is a **full-stack Laravel application** with a modern twist.
-> Next.js delivers a sleek user interface,
+> Laravel handles the entire backend, from routing to business logic.
-> Laravel powers backend business logic,
+> Supabase provides a powerful, scalable PostgreSQL database.
-> and Supabase bridges authentication and real-time data sync.
+> Inertia.js and React power the frontend, creating a responsive and dynamic user interface.

 ##  Author
 Aaronabil, IsFaktuear, Alyysour.